lunarphp/lunar/docs/src/upgrading.md

 ---

 If you are using the scout `Searchable` trait.
-Make sure to change this to GetCandy's if you want to tap into the Model Observers.
+Make sure to change this to Lunar's if you want to tap into the Model Observers.

 ```php
 // Old